-Every step I had took had me on the verge of falling down, and if I hadn’t had him by my side, I would have had to slide the entire whole way down on my ass.
+Every step I took had me on the verge of falling down, and if I hadn’t had my porter by my side, I would have had to slide the entire whole way down on my ass.

 It was either that or risk a broken ankle.

 Words can’t describe how glorious it felt as we approached our final rest stop and knew we just had one segment left to walk.